rackerlabs/attributeMapping/README.md

 These assertions are made are on the converted SAML an the test passes only if they all validate to true.

-There are a numeber of built in functions that XPath implementation
+There are a number of built in functions that XPath implementation
 understands:

 1. ```mapping:get-attributes()```  : Takes a name of an attribute and